Abhishek0395/Machine-Learning-Project/README.md

 # Machine-Learning-Project
 My 4-2 term machine learning project.
+It is a project which finds absurd questions in a dataset of quora.
+I used google colab and used tensorflow